interledger/rfcs/0000-relationship-between-protocols/0000-relationship-between-protocols.md

 - Connections
   - (A) BTP over WebSocket
     - **Node** to **Node** connection
-    - In order to exchange payments, configuration and routing information, a node MUST have a WebSocket connection to another node.
+    - In order to exchange payments, configuration and routing information, a node MUST have secure communication channels with its peers.
+The current implementation uses WebSockets for it.
   - (B) Ledger specific connection
     - **Node** to **Ledger** connection
     - A node needs the means to settle its payments.
 Therefore the node has a connection to a ledger.
 The type of connection varies depending on the ledger.